wp-plugins/wpsso/readme.txt

 	* Changed the post cache maintenance hook priority from 100 to 9 (using the new NGFB_META_CACHE_PRIORITY contant).
 	* Moved the user profile cache maintenance to an action hook (uses the NGFB_META_CACHE_PRIORITY contant as well).
 * **New Features**
-	* Added author <a href="https://developers.google.com/structured-data/customize/social-profiles">social profiles in schema.org JSON-LD markup for Google Search</a>.
+	* Added author <a href="https://developers.google.com/structured-data/customize/social-profiles">social profiles markup in schema.org JSON-LD format for Google Search</a>.

 = Version 2.7.6 =